 - 2 - 3 tsp. almond extract I prefer 3 tsp. for a stronger almond flavor

 - Combine shortening, sugar, almond extract, and egg in a large bowl.
 Set aside.
 In a separate bowl, sift together the flour, salt, and baking soda.
 Add the flour mixture to the shortening mixture and mix well.

 Make one inch balls and place onto ungreased cookie sheet.

 Flatten balls with the palms of your hand.

 Place an almond slice or food color dot in the center of each cookie (optional).
-Bake for 15-20 minutes.
+Depending on oven, bake for 15-20 minutes.
 Let cool for 1 minute and move to a cooling rack to cool completely.
 Enjoy.

 - Do not under bake or they will taste like shortening.
 These cookies should be crispy around the edges and slightly soft on the inside.